-Here's a look at how some companies that had initial public offerings of stock since January 2011 are faring.
+Here's a look at earnings reports from some tech companies that had IPOs since last year.
 The companies are all loosely Internet-related, though their businesses vary widely.

 _ July 25: Zynga Inc. says it lost money and received less revenue than anticipated in the second quarter because "CityVille," `'FarmVille" and other games are not attracting as many paying players as they should.
 Its stock tanked and dragged Facebook's shares as well because the social networking icon relies on Zynga for a good chunk of its revenue _ 12 percent last year.
 Revenue fell below Wall Street forecast, while expenses grew.
 The company says the number of players increased only because it got more players from its acquisition of OMGPop, the maker of the mobile game "Draw Something."
 Zynga began trading on Dec.
 16, 2011.